-- 1. Complete the DiRAC RSE Support Application Form according to the guidance below. - Send your completed application form and any supporting documents to dirac-support@epcc.ed.ac.uk by the deadline of Thursday 12th September 2024, 16:00 UK time You will receive an acknowledgement of receipt of your application. - 3.
-Your application will be forwarded to the DiRAC RSE group for technical evaluation: - This determines if the work is suitable RSE work and produces a first estimate of required RSE effort. - You may be contacted to provide further information and/or clarification. - 4.
+- 1. Complete the DiRAC RSE Support Application Form according to the guidance below. - 2.
+If you are requesting computing resources please attach your RSE application form to your computing resource application on the UKRI Funding Service (TFS).
+If you are not applying for computing resources, please send your completed application form and any supporting documents to dirac-support@epcc.ed.ac.uk by the deadline of Thursday 18th September 2025, 16:00 UK time.
+You will receive an acknowledgement of receipt of your application. - 3.
+Your application will be forwarded to the DiRAC RSE group for technical evaluation: - This determines if the work is suitable RSE work and produces a first estimate of required RSE effort. - o You may be contacted to provide further information and/or clarification. - 4.
 Your application and the completed technical evaluation will then be forwarded to the DiRAC RAC panel for consideration.
 You will be notified when this happens. - 5.
 The DiRAC RAC panel will notify you of their decision.